amira-1manai/PythonFlaskAuthMasterclass/README.md

 # Python Flask Authentication 🔒

-This repository contains the code used in the Python Flask Authentication
+This repository contains the code used in the Python Flask Authentication.

 ## Table of Contents 📚
 - [Installation](#installation)